bvibber/mediawiki-svn/lucene-search/README.txt

   Lucene Search extension for MediaWiki
   =====================================

-Note, that this is very much under developement, and is not likely to be useful right now except for people wishing to help finish it.
+Note: This is at best beta-quality code.
+Be aware that it may contain bugs and not work as intended.
+If you want to use it, please report any issues to the authors (see end of file).

 To use:

-  1. Compile the sources using Eclipse, or download the binary distribution [not yet available].
+  1. Compile the sources using Eclipse or Ant, or download the binary distribution [not yet available].
   2. Build the initial search index: